awsdocs/amazon-opensearch-service-developer-guide/doc_source/ultrawarm.md

 + If your domain uses a T2 or T3 instance type for your data nodes, you can't use warm storage\.
 + If the domain uses [fine\-grained access control](fgac.md), users must be mapped to the `ultrawarm_manager` role in Kibana to make UltraWarm API calls\.

-## UltraWarm Storage Requirements and Performance Considerations<a name="ultrawarm-calc"></a>
+## UltraWarm storage requirements and performance considerations<a name="ultrawarm-calc"></a>

-As covered in [Calculating Storage Requirements](sizing-domains.md#aes-bp-storage), data in hot storage incurs significant overhead: replicas, Linux reserved space, and Amazon ES reserved space\.
+As covered in [Calculating storage requirements](sizing-domains.md#aes-bp-storage), data in hot storage incurs significant overhead: replicas, Linux reserved space, and Amazon ES reserved space\.
 For example, a 20 GiB primary shard with one replica shard requires roughly 53 GiB of hot storage\.

 Because it uses Amazon S3, UltraWarm incurs none of this overhead\.
 When calculating UltraWarm storage requirements, you consider only the size of the primary shards\.
 The durability of data in S3 removes the need for replicas, and S3 abstracts away any operating system or service considerations\.
 That same 20 GiB shard requires 20 GiB of warm storage\.
 If you provision an `ultrawarm1.large.elasticsearch` instance, you can use all 20 TiB of its maximum storage for primary shards\.
-See [UltraWarm Storage Limits](aes-limits.md#limits-ultrawarm) for a summary of instance types and the maximum amount of storage that each can address\.
+See [UltraWarm storage limits](aes-limits.md#limits-ultrawarm) for a summary of instance types and the maximum amount of storage that each can address\.

 With UltraWarm, we still recommend a maximum shard size of 50 GiB\.
 The [number of CPU cores and amount of RAM allocated to each UltraWarm instance type](https://aws.amazon.com/elasticsearch-service/pricing/#UltraWarm_pricing) gives you an idea of the number of shards they can simultaneously search\.